gwastro/pycbc/docs/inference/examples/lisa_smbhb.rst

 :download:`Download <../../../examples/inference/lisa_smbhb/lisa_smbhb_relbin.ini>`

-In this simple example, we do the parameter estimation for the first SMBHB signal in the LDC Sangria dataset, we need download the data first (`MBHB_params_v2.pkl` contains all the true parameters):
+In this simple example, we do the parameter estimation for the first SMBHB signal in the LDC Sangria dataset (you can also run parameter estimation for other SMBHB signals by choosing appropriate prior range), we need download the data first (`MBHB_params_v2.pkl` contains all the true parameters):

 .. literalinclude:: ../../../examples/inference/lisa_smbhb/get.sh